-- 76. Identification relies on proper selection of diagnostic ions.
+- 76. Reference spectra for the analyte should be generated using the instruments and techniques employed for analysis of the samples.
+If major differences are evident between a published spectrum and that generated within the laboratory, the latter must be shown to be valid.
+To avoid distortion of ion ratios, the response of the analyte ions must not overload the detector.
+The reference spectrum in the instrument software can originate from a previous injection without matrix present, but preferably from the same batch. - 77.
+Identification relies on proper selection of diagnostic ions.
 The (quasi) molecular ion is a diagnostic ion that should be included in the measurement and identification procedure whenever possible.
 In general, and especially in single MS, high m/z ions are more diagnostic than low m/z ions (e.g. m/z < 100).
 However, high m/z ions arising from loss of water or from common moieties may be of little use.
 Although characteristic isotopic ions, especially CI or Br clusters, may be of particular utility, the selected diagnostic ions should not exclusively originate from the same part of the parent molecule.
-Choice of diagnostic ions may change depending on background interferences. - 77.
+The choice of diagnostic ions may change depending on background interferences. - 78.
 Diagnostic ion chromatograms should have peaks (exceeding S/N 3:1) of similar retention time, peak shape and response ratio to those obtained from a calibration standard analysed at comparable concentration in the same batch.
 Chromatographic peaks from different diagnostic ions for the same analyte must overlap with each other.
 Where an ion chromatogram shows evidence of significant chromatographic interference, it must not be relied upon to quantify or identify residues.
-The ion that shows the best signal-to-noise ratio and no evidence of significant chromatographic interference should be used for quantification. - 78.
+The ion that shows the best signal-to-noise ratio and no evidence of significant chromatographic interference should be used for quantification. - 79.
 In case of full scan measurement, careful subtraction of background spectra, either manual or automatically by deconvolution or other algorithms may be required to ensure that the resultant spectrum of the chromatographic peak is representative.
-Whenever background correction is applied, this must be applied uniformly throughout the batch and should be clearly indicated. - 79.
+Whenever background correction is applied, this must be applied uniformly throughout the batch and should be clearly indicated. - 80.
 Different types and modes of mass spectrometric detectors provide different degrees of selectivity, which relates to the confidence in identification.
-The requirements for identification are given in Table 3.
+The requirements for identification are given in Table 4.
 They should be regarded as guidance criteria for identification, not as absolute criteria to prove presence or absence of a compound.

-Table 3 Identification requirements for different types of mass spectrometers
+Table 4.
+Identification requirements for different types of mass spectrometers